withastro/astro/docs/src/pages/comparing-astro-vs-other-tools.md

 In most cases, Astro websites will load significantly faster than Next.js websites.
 This is because Astro automatically strips unnecessary JavaScript from the page, hydrating only the individual components that need it.
 This feature is called [partial hydration](/core-concepts/component-hydration).

-Next.js doesn't support partial hydration, and instead has the user load and rehydrate the entire page in the browser, even if most of the page content is static.
+Next.js doesn't support partial hydration, and instead makes the user load and rehydrate the entire page in the browser, even if most of the page content is static.
 This creates a slower page load and worse performance for your website.
 Next.js has [experimental support](https://piccalil.li/blog/new-year-new-website/#heading-no-client-side-react-code) for fully-static, zero-JavaScript pages.
 However, there is no planned support for hydrating individual components on the page.
 This leaves you with an all-or-nothing decision for interactivity on each page.

 Next.js has great built-in image optimizations, which could make Next.js a better choice for some image-heavy websites.